 The reduce servicing requirements of EVs will also mean less waste disposal is required.

-There is progress towards eliminating and offsetting build emissions altogether.
+There is also progress towards reducing and offsetting build emissions.

 Volvo target reducing build emissions by around 30% by 2030, and as with other manufactures has plans to eventually reach carbon neutrality.
 In the 2030s, when the more EVs are being sold, build emissions should already be much lower.

 Green?
-A little already, but very if there is progress on renewables.
+A little green already, but very green if there is progress on renewables.

 The only situation where EVs would only be worse for the planet, is in the unlikely scenario where a rush to EVs, triggers a boom in car manufacturing well beyond normal levels, and resulting in people replacing even still quite new, perfectly sound, ICE vehicles with EVs earlier than is ideal.